Professional wrestling throws: Samoan drop

 The wrestler drapes an opponent over their shoulders in a fireman's carry position then falls backwards, driving the opponent down to the mat on their back.
 A one-handed, swinging leg hook, and a twisting version are also possible.
-This move is most often performed by wrestlers of Samoan heritage (typically from the Anoa'i family, including The Rock, Rikishi, Umaga, and Roman Reigns (who uses the one-handed variant), as well as a pop-up version used by Nia Jax and The Usos.
+This move is most often performed by wrestlers of Samoan heritage (typically from the Anoaʻi family, including The Rock, Rikishi and Roman Reigns (who uses the one-handed variant), as well as a pop-up version used by Umaga, Nia Jax, Jacob Fatu and The Usos).
 A top rope variant was also regularly performed by Scott Steiner, while Ronda Rousey uses the twisting version as a finisher, calling it Piper's Pit.
 This move was not only used just by wrestlers of Samoan heritage.
 Wrestlers such as Terry Gordy and Viscera have used this move as well.
 Mike Rotunda also used this move as a finisher during his run as VK Wallstreet and I.R.S., calling it the "Stock Market Crash".
-WWE Legend Tatanka also uses this as a finisher, calling it "End of the Trail".
+WWE Legend Tatanka also used this as a finisher, calling it the End of the Trail.

 Flapjack

 Also can be called a pancake slam, this maneuver involves the attacking wrestler lifting their opponent up in a quick motion while holding a single leg or both legs.
 Usually, the opponent's upper body and head is lifted above a shoulder of the attacker, while the legs have been caught.
 The attacker then falls on their back, bringing opponent's legs with them.
 The opponent lands face-first into the mat, with their upper body damaged.
 The Single-leg version is more commonly used.
 Former NXT Rookie Percy Watson used a variant in which he holds his opponent in a fireman's carry before transitioning into a flapjack, dubbing this move Percycution.

+A hotshot is referred to when a flapjack is performed so that the opponent falls across the ring ropes.
+The fireman's carry flapjack sees the wrestler lift the opponent on to a fireman's carry, and then throw the upper body of the opponent away from the wrestler while the wrestler falls backwards, driving the opponent down to the mat chest first.